Search

 description: |

 This val is a function that returns its arguments.
-It is useful for testing how the API handles the arguments pas
+It is useful for testing how the API handles the arguments passed to it.

 View the val at [https://val.town/v/stevekrouse.id](https://val.town/v/stevekrouse.id)